top of page

 Helping to ease pain and symptoms, as well as improve comfort and sleep

-Clinical hypnosis has been widely studied in various types of symptom management and there are many studies to demonstrate this.
+Clinical hypnosis has been widely studied in various types of symptom management.

 In one, Elkins, Fisher and Sliwinski (2012) conclude: